Tulsi Gabbard: Confirmation

 Gabbard testified before the Senate Select Committee on Intelligence on January 30, 2025.
 She pledged to separate her political views from her official duties.
-"Those who oppose my nomination imply that I am loyal to something or someone other than God, my own conscience, and the constitution of the United States, accusing me of being Trump's puppet, Putin's puppet, Assad's puppet, a guru's puppet, Modi's puppet, not recognizing the absurdity of simultaneously being the puppet of five different puppet masters," she said in her opening statement.
+"Those who oppose my nomination imply that I am loyal to something or someone other than God, my own conscience, and the constitution of the United States, accusing me of being Trump's puppet, Putin's puppet, Assad's puppet, a guru's puppet, Modi's puppet, not recognizing the absurdity of simultaneously being the puppet of five different puppet masters", she said in her opening statement.

-She denied knowing Edward Snowden while he worked in Hawaii's NSA facility near Wahiawā (Note: Edward Snowden was employed by an NSA contractor and had stolen 1.5 million classified documents in 2013.
+She denied knowing Edward Snowden while he worked in Hawaii's NSA facility near Wahiawā (Note: Edward Snowden was employed by an NSA contractor and misappropriated 1.5 million classified documents in 2013.
 He later leaked some documents about U.S. government surveillance practices.
-He ended up in Russia after being stranded there when the U.S. revoked his passport while he was in transit to Latin America and has since been granted permanent Russian residency and citizenship.) and defended her past advocacy for reforming the Espionage Act, including a House resolution she introduced with Representative Matt Gaetz.
+He fled first to Hong Kong and then to Moscow where he was given asylum and granted permanent Russian residency.
+Snowden claimed that he was "trapped" in Moscow, en route from Hong Kong to Cuba, when the U.S. canceled his passport. and citizenship.) and defended her past advocacy for reforming the Espionage Act, including a House resolution she introduced with Representative Matt Gaetz.
 Senators repeatedly asked Gabbard to label Snowden a traitor, but she declined, citing the term's legal and political implications in a follow-up op-ed.
 She acknowledged Snowden had broken the law by releasing information that caused harm, though she also highlighted the exposure of illegal surveillance practices.
 She confirmed she would not, as DNI, advocate for Snowden's pardon or clemency.

 Senator Michael Bennet criticized her stance on Section 702 of the Foreign Intelligence Surveillance Act.
 Gabbard clarified her position, defending the necessity of 702 for national security while stressing the need for reforms to protect civil liberties, particularly advocating for warrants in certain U.S. person queries.
 (Note: Section 702 permits the Attorney General and the Director of National Intelligence to jointly authorize surveillance of non-US persons reasonably believed to be located outside the United States.
 U.S. citizens may be incidentally surveilled.)
 Post-hearing, she committed to collaborate with the committee on reauthorizing and any additional reforms."

 Regarding her 2017 Syria trip with former Congressman Dennis Kucinich, she stated that he arranged the meetings and denied knowledge of extremist remarks made by Grand Mufti Ahmad Badreddin Hassoun.
 She clarified that her trip had been cleared by House Ethics and that she informed the Trump administration upon her return.
 In response to concerns about intelligence disclosures, Gabbard stated she would ensure whistleblowers had proper legal channels, including a direct hotline to the DNI.
 She assured Senator Todd Young that she would not protect those who disclosed classified intelligence programs improperly.